-In the first semester, the core curriculum includes Form and Figure, Color and Design, and Contemporary Studio and Creative Action.
-All of these classes meet for 5 hours each week.
-Students take these three studio courses along with two Liberal Arts and Sciences courses: typically, Thought Lab and Visual Culture.
+In the first semester, the core curriculum includes a choice between Life Drawing I and Creative Practices I. You will also take Drawing and Building Form and Principles of Design.
+All of these classes meet for 6 hours each week.
+Students take these three studio courses along with two Liberal Arts and Sciences courses: typically, Writing in the Digital Age and Introduction to Visual Culture.